StanfordVL/taskonomy/data/README.md

 The dataset includes over 4.5 million images from over 500 buildings. **Each image has annotations for every one of the 2D, 3D, and semantic tasks in Taskonomy's dictionary** (see below).
 The total size of the dataset is 11.16 TB.
 For more details, please see the [CVPR 2018 paper](http://taskonomy.vision/#paper).

 ## Downloading the Dataset [NEW OCT 2021]
 To download the full dataset, please use the [Omnidata download tool](https://docs.omnidata.vision/starter_dataset_download.html) (Eftekhar et al 2021).
-Note that the Taskonomy dataset is a subset of the larger Omnidata 'starter dataset' (14M images).
+> **Note:** The Taskonomy dataset is a subset of the larger and more diverse Omnidata _starter dataset_ (**Omnidata: 14M images w/ indoor, outdoor, and object-focused scenes**).
 To download _only_ the Taskonomy component, you can use:
 ```
 sudo apt-get install aria2
 pip install omnidata-tools